ascandone/kestrel-lang/README.md

 }
 ```

-Take a look at the [language tour](https://github.com/ascandone/kestrel-lang/blob/main/language-tour.md) to learn more
+Take a look at the [language tour](https://github.com/ascandone/kestrel-lang/blob/main/language-tour.md) to learn more.
+You can find some examples by looking at the standard library [implementation](https://github.com/ascandone/kestrel_core/tree/main/src)

 ### Get started